miabbott/miabbott.github.io/_posts/2018-03-14-setting-up-faw-pirate-mirror.md

 ## Securing the Transport Layer with Let's Encrypt!

-I was encouraged with my success thusfar and wanted to take the next step of securing the transport layer via HTTPS.
+I was encouraged with my success thus far and wanted to take the next step of securing the transport layer via HTTPS.
 Of course, I was going to use [Let's Encrypt](https://letsencrypt.org/) to get my free SSL certificate.
 The question was how to do it on an Atomic Host using containers.